ktd2004/gsoap-onvif/README.md

 ##Project Introduction

-  	The project is a onvif client project, through the project,you can learn how to get the IPC(ip camera)'s RTSP URL, video configuration, WSDL address,
+  	The project is a onvif client project,through the project,you can learn how to get the IPC(ip camera)'s RTSP URL, video configuration, WSDL address,
-	and the Device capabilities(such as PTZ),
+	and the Device capabilities(such as PTZ).
-  	The project also have the security check moudle

 ##Tips:
-	The compile platform is Debian, ubuntu, i didn't compile it int the Redhat or Centos if you have any question, you can contact me before you Make the Makefile. you must make sure you have install the g++, openssl
+	The compile platform is Debian, ubuntu, i didn't compile it int the Redhat or Centos if you have any question, you can contact me,before you Make the Makefile. you must make sure you have install the g++, openssl

 ##usage: